Augmented-Health-Lab/ReproGenBG_ML4H/README.md

 Each dataset has a dedicated main script to train and evaluate all six methods.
 And the parameters are all based on the version provided by the original studies.

 #### 2.1 Martinsson et al., 2019
-Before you run the command, please ensure to change the dasta path in config yaml file
+Before you run the command, please ensure to change the data path in config yaml file
 ##### OhioT1DM:

 ```bash